AnthonyEdvalson/redditmap/README.md

 ## Data Visualization

-The UI is a force directed graph.
+The UI is a force directed graph rendered using an html canvas.
 There are a number of forces applied to each node.
-A spring force is applied along the edges, strong edges pull tigher than weak one.
-There is also strong repulsive force between all vertices, together these forces make clusters more distinct.
+A spring force is applied along the edges, strong edges pull tigher than the weaker ones.
+There are also strong repulsive force between all vertices, together these forces make clusters more distinct.

 ## Conclusion